-For the proportion of biogenic carbon (DOC) the proportion of the component is first multiplied by its DOC (see Table 25).
+For the proportion of biogenic carbon is based on the proportion of degradable organic carbon (DOC).
+It is assumed that these are equal as there are no usable sources for the determination of biogenic carbon.
+The proportion of a component is first multiplied by its DOC (see Table 25).
 Then, all contributions of the components are added up.
 This is the average DOC of Dutch residual household waste for a certain year.